ArseneRoy/Browsy/README.md

 1. Install the app from the `.dmg`
 2. Open Browsy and click **?** — it will guide you through the full setup
-3. *(Optional)* Install **Browsy Connect** from Settings if you want to trigger shortcuts directly from Ableton using the same keys, without switching focus to the Browsy window

 ---